Matthew 5, 43-48

 Lord Jesus Christ, may your love be known and shown, through the deeds of your friends, amid the needs of the whole world.
 Amen.

-Today’s contributor is the Rev John Proctor, Director of Studies at Westminster College, Cambridge, who teaches New Testament and NT Greek.
+Today’s contributor is the Rev John Proctor, General Secretary of the United Reformed Church, formerly Director of Studies at Westminster College, Cambridge.